 Because of the trending shift in the local and statewide economy, the City closely monitored the amount of funding coming in and expenditures going out.
-Towards the end of the fiscal year, overtime worked and unnecessary expenditures were also held down.
+Throughout the fiscal year, overtime worked and unnecessary expenditures were also held down.

 LONG-TERM DEBT